 If that word appears in a book title, it's like a homing device, a true attention getter.
-Without a doubt One Big Pair Of Underwear (Beach Lane Books), words written by Laura Gehl, pictures made by Tom Lichtenheld, will attract guys and gals like honey does bees.
+Without a doubt One Big Pair Of Underwear (Beach Lane Books, September 9, 2014), words written by Laura Gehl, pictures made by Tom Lichtenheld, will attract guys and gals like honey does bees.
 Once they start reading it, they are in for an even bigger treat.

 ONE big pair of underwear.

 Already something is not quite right.
 Someone has one, the other has none.
 With a page turn and a glance to the right, two sacks of salty snacks get noticed by three young yaks who are wearing black backpacks.